 Run a movie marathon

-Who doesn't love a good movie?
+Who doesn't love a good movie on a rainy day?
 Shrek, Ice Age, Barbie, Star Wars, Lord Of The Rings, The Hobbit, Harry Potter, etc. The list for possible movies to watch with your kids is endless.
 And with streaming services such as Netflix, Stan, Foxtel and Disney+, it has never been easier.

-Why not settle down in front of the TV with some awesome family flicks?
-Stay tuned for our upcoming Instagram post with recommendations for the best movies to watch with kids of various ages.
+Why not settle down in front of the TV with some awesome PG-rated movies when you are stuck indoors?
+Here are our picks for the best PG and G rated movies to watch with kids that are perfect for pre-schoolers, schoolers and teens.

-Reading is very beneficial for children because it helps them learn vocabulary and grammar; understand the world around them; build independence and become more academically successful in the future.
-In addition, it makes them more creative and imaginative.
+Children benefit from reading because it helps them learn vocabulary and grammar; understand the world around them; build independence and become more academically successful in the future.
+In addition, kids become more creative and imaginative.

-You can create a competition where the person who reads the most within a certain time limit wins a prize.
+You can create a competition for the whole family to participate.
+The first person who reads the most within a certain time limit wins a prize.

-If you’re not in a mood for competition, read a book together with the family and have a book club discussion about the story, characters or any interesting themes from the book.
+If you’re not in a mood for competition, read a good book together with the family and have a book club discussion about the characters or any interesting themes from the book.

 Make some seasonal crafts and DIY

-Crafting can improve a child’s concentration and ability to follow instructions.
-It can also help your child develop fine motor skills.
+Kids benefit from crafting!
+It helps improve a child’s concentration and ability to follow instructions.
+Crafting can also help your child develop fine motor skills.
+Plus, it's a perfect rainy day activity for preschoolers and one of the top fun home activities for kids!

-If you’re stuck for ideas on crafts for kids, check out this Pinterest Board.
+If you’re stuck for new ideas on crafts for kids, check out this Pinterest Board.

 Best Ideas For Seasonal Craft Projects for Kids